We are a part of the ecosystem

 Rhodie Hill Trail (1.1 mile)

 With plenty of work to do, it is hard to prioritize any one trail.
 Rhodie Hill is a loop trail that leaves and returns to Old Loop Road on the east side of the park.
 It has a good elevation gain from Old Loop up to the back side of Whisper Ridge.
-If you are looking for a good cardio workout this is the trail for you...... but not yet.
-The recent snowfall forced the Scotch Broom to the ground, blocking the trail.
-Stewards mowed Scotch Broom on the 18th of January, and hand pulled and raked the tread on the 21st of January.
+If you are looking for a good cardio workout this is the trail for you.
 The divide between Little Anderson and Chico Watershed is at the top of the hill as you head east on the southern leg of the loop trail.
-We have three areas of standing water that need some attention before this trail is usable year round.
-We will encourage the beaver to build a dam above the trail at the outlet of a two acre wetland, and create a small footbridge over the second wet spot for hikers.
-The third area will be fixed with some fill.
-Open to pedestrians, horses, and mountain bikes.
-We will keep you posted.
+We have rerouted a portion of the trail and created crossings over Little Anderson Creek to prevent erosion.
+The trail is in good shape except for one low spot that needs some fill material.

 Old Loop Road (2.6 miles)